jdi-docs/jdi-light/source/includes/_tutorial.md

 ```
 Now let's fail the validation of our form and see how JDI Light will display the failure results.
 We can build upon the previous example and just change some field before the check.
 Let's write a test that does this, execute it and observe the results.

-Forms in JDI have two methods which verify the entered data.<br/>
+Forms in JDI have two methods which verify the entered data:

-`check` — commonly used verification that validates a form, then throws an exception indicating all the incorrect values if there are any.<br/>
+- `check` — commonly used verification that validates a form, then throws an exception indicating all the incorrect values if there are any.<br/>
-`verify` — has the same behavior as `check`, but instead of throwing an exception this method returns a string list containing messages with expected/actual values for each incorrectly filled field, so it's up to you to decide how to manage the result.
+- `verify` — has the same behavior as `check`, but instead of throwing an exception this method returns a string list containing messages with expected/actual values for each incorrectly filled field, so it's up to you to decide how to manage the result.

-In our example we revert one field, `acceptConditions`, to an unchecked state, and the resulting exception gets presented in a clear way:<br/>
+In our example we revert one field, `acceptConditions`, to an unchecked state, and the resulting exception gets presented in a clear way (pictured to the right):<br/>
 > "Field 'acceptConditions' (Actual: 'false' <> Expected: 'true')"

 <a href="https://github.com/jdi-tutorials/03-jdi-light-forms-ui-elements" target="_blank">You can find this example in ContactFormExamples.java on Github</a><br/>